Jonny Bairstow leads Yorkshire to remarkable 504-run win over Worcestershire

 The Pears, chasing a notional 610, were skittled for 105.

-Jonny Bairstow captained Yorkshire to a record-breaking three-day victory over Worcestershire, seeing his side steamroller Worcestershire by an unprecedented 504 runs at Headingley.
+Jonny Bairstow captained Yorkshire to a record-breaking three-day victory over Worcestershire, seeing his side steamroller their opponents by an unprecedented 504 runs at Headingley.

 After a losing start on their return to the top flight of the Rothesay County Championship, the White Rose roared back to form on home turf, putting together the competition’s biggest runs victory.